SoCXin/doc/docs/platforms/espressif8266_extra.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default the balanced ratio (32KB cache + 32KB IRAM) configuration is used.
-Alternative configurations can be enabled using the :ref:`projectconf_build_flags`
+Alternative configurations can be enabled using the :ref:`riscv`
 option in :ref:`mips`: